-I don’t know about you, but we have been having huge weather swings!
+I don’t know about you, but in west Texas, we have been having huge weather swings!
 One day it is warm enough for shorts and the next day coats, hats and gloves are needed!

 I have been saving a bag of carrots for a Moroccan Carrot Soup recipe in hopes of taking advantage of a cold day.
 After all, there is nothing as comforting on a cold day as a hot bowl of soup – especially when you have been out in the cold pruning the vineyard!